oasys/www.oasys.net/content/posts/migrating-a-perl-cgi-to-aws-lambda/index.md

 disk by nature of the added layers, and can be used normally.

-I don't show all the supporting subroutines, as they already existed in the original perl script.
+I don't show all the supporting subroutines, as they already existed in the original Perl script.
 This handler routine is essentially a wrapper around what was already there, looping over the provided records (objects in the bucket that have changed), reading the data from S3 (`GetObject`), processing the data, and writing the output back to the